SignPath/website/docs/product/editions-explained.md

 #### SCM and CI policy control

 For some CI systems, SignPath allows defining detailed policies for Source Code Management (SCM) and CI/CD policies.
-You can set requirements for branch protection, build agents and other properties per Signing Policy.
+You can set requirements for branch protection, build agents and other properties per signing policy.